shuoniu-intel/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/latency_control/README.md

                    1, ext::intel::experimental::latency_control_type::min, 2>));
 ```

-This second example shows how to use latency controls on LSUs.
-It also uses a negative relative cycle number in `latency_constraint`, which means the constrained function is scheduled **before** the associated labeled function:
+This next example shows you how to use latency controls on LSUs.
+It also uses a negative relative cycle number in `latency_constraint`, which means that the constrained function is scheduled **before** the associated labeled function:
 ```cpp
 using namespace sycl;
 using BurstCoalescedLSU = sycl::ext::intel::experimental::lsu<